-Susanne Niedrum, counselling in person, by phone, skype, zoom or whatsapp video
+Susanne Niedrum, counselling in person, by phone, zoom and in nature

 Counselling offers a unique, caring, non-judgmental, confidential space to focus on you.